iosdev4818/github_user/README.md

 - Choose `GithubUser` app target.
 Build and run the application
 - For Unit Test, choose `Test navigation` -> run `TestPlan.xctestpan`
 ![](/assets/UT_results.png)
+Note: The first build you might need to approve the new plugin by clicking the build error warning you about the new plugin.

 ## Application Features
 - ✅ Get User list